Part 3: Buildings on Hwasong Street, the 1st stage of the Hwasong District

 This is also known as Hwasong Street.

-We introduced the terminology of "Phase" in the previous blog.
+We introduced the term "Phase" in the previous blog.

-But here comes a new comparable word, “Phase”.
+But here comes a new comparable word, “Stage”.

 In the North Korean context, "Stage" and "Phase" have similar meanings.
 They both refer to the step-by-step completion of a plan.
 However, a Stage is a more detailed subdivision within a Phase.